happon/NIST-800-61-Rev.2-Computer-Security-Incident-Handling-Guide-In-Japanese/324_Incident Analysis.md

 Correlating events among multiple indicator sources can be invaluable in validating whether a particular incident occurred.

- Keep All Host Clocks Synchronized.
+■ **Keep All Host Clocks Synchronized.

 Protocols such as the Network Time Protocol (NTP) synchronize clocks among hosts.35